 Also, that third dimension allows us to experience the art not only visually, but also

 tactilely.
 And anything that appeals to more than one sense is enticing.
 That

 is why attending a concert is often more exciting/inspiring than listening to recorded music.
 Please do not misunderstand me—I love paintings, too.
 I enjoy color as well.
 But I do not think sculpture is a lesser art form, by any stretch of the imagination!

 Shapes, light, shadow, and textures fascinate me.
 The fact that we can enjoy touching things thrills me.
 I am amazed by opposites coexisting, yet somehow accept it.

 I began my study of sculpture in 1994.
 Previously, I had studied the figure in photo restoration and painting and I still study it.
 The lines and shapes of the human form are intriguing, beautiful, and unique.
 When I began sculpting for bronze and later, in stone, I expanded my subject matter to include marine or aquatic life.
 Please click on any of the images or links you see on this page to give you an in-depth look at my work.

 My sculptures seem to want to be full of curves.
 Oh, sure there are triangles there, too (how could there not be?), but I suspect that the much slower process of creating a 3-dimensional work in a "stiff" medium (bronze and stone) forces me to try to create flow and motion.

 Many of the pages of the individual sculptures will include some text and images of the work as it was being created.
+If you would like to see more about the lost wax bronze casting process, please visit my bronze casting page.
 Thank you for visiting.